kwitful/go-fundamentals/README.md

 # go-fundamentals
-The fundamentals of the Go programming language
+The fundamentals of the Go programming language.

 1) <a href =""> Variables and Constants </a>
 2)